infinitylx/infinitylx-s-space/content/pages/my_cv.rst

   Python web developer

-  *Bulletin board system*, Python, Pylons, jQuery, PostgreSQL, XSLT.
+  *Bulletin board system.*

-  **Used technologies:** server side was written in Python with Pylons framework, PostgreSQL as database.
+  **Used technologies:** server side was written in Python with Pylons framework, PostgreSQL as database, XSLT as template engine.
 Client side is strict xhtml with JQuery library.

   **My role:** whole lay out for user interface using xslt, and logging system based on repoze.who with repoze.what.